Top 5 Garage Door Openers: Consumer Reports Guide

 No. 4

-• GARAGE DOOR ACCESSORIES: The Genie Chain Drive 550 garage door opener comes with two pre-programmed 3-button garage door opener remotes, a wireless keypad to open the garage door with a PIN, and a multi-function wall console with vacation lock and light control button
+• GARAGE DOOR ACCESSORIES: The Genie Chain Drive 750 garage door opener comes with two pre-programmed 3-button remotes, a wireless keypad to open door with Pin, and a multi-function wall console with vacation lock and light control button.

 No. 5